RafaGago/logger-bench/README.md

 use case.
 Unfortunately CMake is much more practical than meson for this as of today.

-This is the project I use when measuring my own logger.
-Note that enablement of some loggers requires to turn on CMake options (see CMakeLists.txt), e.g.:
+Enablement of loggers requires to turn on CMake options (see CMakeLists.txt), e.g.:

-> cmake .. -DNANOLOG=on -DSPDLOG=on -GLOG=on -DG3LOG=on
+> cmake .. -DMALC=on -DMAL=on -DNANOLOG=on -DSPDLOG=on -GLOG=on -DG3LOG=on

-mini-async-log* loggers can be turned off too:

-> cmake .. -DMALC=off -DMAL=off
+Notice that some singleton loggers may add hidden resources like e.g. running threads that do a busy-loop, so for ultimately fair testing it is recommended to only add one logger for each generated executable.

 Notes
 =====